Predicting earthquake damages with Azure ML Workspace

 Environments

-There are different setups that contain several already installed packages, rest assured you would find your favorite ones here too: Scikit-learn, TensorFlow and more.
+There are different setups that contain several already installed packages, rest assured you will find your favorite ones here too: Scikit-learn, TensorFlow, and more.

 Models